Jobbobeun/DZmotion/README.md

 Control two hydraulic 5/2 valves and one 5/3 valve.
 Also possible to control three frequency inverters by direction and on/off.

-Everything is viewed on a 20x4 LCD and 4 buttons.
-Automatic program is include.
+Everything is displayed on a 20x4 LCD and 4 buttons.
+Automatic program is include, manual control possible.
-Manual control possible with the manual function.

 Settings:
 -	Open and closing time hydraulic cylinders